- Get Help

 Gilder, Eric.
 The Dictionary of Composers and Their Music: A Listener's Companion.
 New, revised edition.
 (Ref.
 ML 113 .G4 1986)

 Kennedy, Michael.
 The Oxford Dictionary of Music.
 2nd edition, revised.
 (Ref.
-ML 100 .K35 2006) (Also available in the full text database Oxford Music Online; 6th edition, 2016 version, available in the full-text database Oxford Reference Online: Premium.)
+ML 100 .K35 2006) (Also available online in the full text database Oxford Music Online; 6th edition, 2013 version, edited by Joyce Bourne, available in the full-text database Oxford Reference Online: Premium.)

 Swain, Joseph P. Historical Dictionary of Sacred Music.
 2nd edition.
 (ML 102 .C5 .S83 2016)